Dietitian Education Program

-The Dietitian Education Program in Dietetics at North Dakota State University is to prepare competent professionals as entry-level registered dietitians for positions in clinical, food service or community nutrition or to pursue careers in a food, nutrition or related field.
+The mission for the Dietitian Education Program (DEP) at North Dakota State University is to prepare competent professionals who will contribute to the profession and community as entry-level Registered Dietitian Nutritionists in clinical, foodservice, or community nutrition.

-- Most graduates (>90%) will rate their work performance, compared to other dietitians who have graduated from other programs, as “about the same” or “above average" on the surveys.
+- Over a 7 – year period, ≥ 80% of graduate will rate their work performance, compared to other dietitians from other programs as “about the same” or “above average”.

 DEP Program Costs